Useful information for patients and interested parties

 Important: There are no certain “Tests” or lab investigations yet, which can unambiguously prove Long COVID.
 Instead of it, other reasons for the symptoms must first be ruled out.
 So, for example, the cause of tiredness or problems in concentration can also be other illnesses, deficiencies, stress or strenuous life situations.

-Further information on possible examinations for typical complaints can be found in the patient guideline ‘Long/post COVID syndrome’.
+Further information on possible examinations for typical complaints can be found in the patient guideline ‘Long/Post COVID syndrome’.
 You can also find more detailed information in the ‘Guideline for healthcare professionals’.

 Sources